 ### Requirements

-- Swagger 2.0 YAML spec file
+- Swagger 2.0 YAML spec file, passed as the first argument to `generate`

 - If you are working with an OpenAPI 3.0 spec file, I recommend using [api-spec-converter](https://github.com/LucyBot-Inc/api-spec-converter) to create a Swagger 2.0 spec file.